 I finished mine with hair spray after I was done to make sure they really held their shape.

 Weaving in Ends: To prepare your crochet star for the garland take a yarn needle and attach it to the fastened off piece of yarn end that is located between the two last points.
 Weave in your end into the back near the other yarn end. (see picture)

 Attaching Top Twine: Now that the middle twine is attached next we are going to attach the top twine to the crochet stars.
 Cut your desired length of twine once more preferably the same size as the previous piece.
-With the stars still back side up insert Crochet hook into the top of the uppermost point, then pull twine through to attach to the star.
-Repeat this step for all stars on your garland until you are done.
+With the stars still backside up insert the crochet hook into the top of the uppermost point, then pull the twine through to attach to the star.
+Repeat this step for all the stars on your garland until you are done.